MicrosoftDocs/memdocs/memdocs/configmgr/core/get-started/capabilities-in-technical-preview-1604.md

 6. On the **Home** tab, in the **Create** group, click **Add Windows Store for Business Account**.

-7. Add your tenant ID, client id, and client key from Microsoft Entra ID, then complete the wizard.
+7. Add your tenant ID, client ID, and client key from Microsoft Entra ID, then complete the wizard.

 8. Once you're done, you'll see the account you configured in the **Windows Store for Business Accounts** list in the Configuration Manager console.